Coal tar: Industry

+Chemicals from coal tar

+At one time, coal tar was a major source of organic compounds.
+This application has almost disappeared with the growth of the petrochemical industry.
+Coal tar is produced by thermolysis of coal, usually with the objective of obtaining coke, which is heavily used in the production of iron and steel.
+The tar is further processed, generating the following fractions of chemical interest: a mixture of benzene, toluene and xylenes ("BTX", phenolics, and polycyclic aromatics, especially naphthalene).

 Safety

-Side effects of coal tar products include skin irritation, sun sensitivity, allergic reactions, and skin discoloration.
-It is unclear if use during pregnancy is safe for the baby and use during breastfeeding is not typically recommended.
+Side effects include skin irritation, sun sensitivity, allergic reactions, and skin discoloration.
+It is unclear if use during pregnancy is safe for the baby and its use during breastfeeding is not typically recommended.
+The exact mechanism of action is unknown.
+It is a complex mixture of phenols, polycyclic aromatic hydrocarbons (PAHs), and heterocyclic compounds.
+It demonstrates antifungal, anti-inflammatory, anti-itch, and antiparasitic properties.

-According to the National Psoriasis Foundation, coal tar is a valuable, safe and inexpensive treatment option for millions of people with psoriasis and other scalp or skin conditions.
-According to the FDA, coal tar concentrations between 0.5% and 5% are considered safe and effective for psoriasis.

 Cancer

 Long-term, consistent exposure to coal tar likely increases the risk of non-melanoma skin cancers.
-Evidence is inconclusive whether medical coal tar, which does not remain on the skin for the long periods seen in occupational exposure, causes cancer, because there is insufficient data to make a judgment.
+Evidence is inconclusive as to whether medical coal tar, which does not remain on the skin for the long periods seen in occupational exposure, causes cancer, because there is insufficient data to make a judgment.
 While coal tar consistently causes cancer in cohorts of workers with chronic occupational exposure, animal models, and mechanistic studies, the data on short-term use as medicine in humans has so far failed to show any consistently significant increase in rates of cancer.

 Coal tar contains many polycyclic aromatic hydrocarbons, and it is believed that their metabolites bind to DNA, damaging it.
 The PAHs found in coal tar and air pollution induce immunosenescence and cytotoxicity in epidermal cells.
-It's possible that the skin can repair itself from this damage after short-term exposure to PAHs but not after long-term exposure.
+It is possible that the skin can repair itself from this damage after short-term exposure to PAHs but not after long-term exposure.
 Long-term skin exposure to these compounds can produce "tar warts", which can progress to squamous cell carcinoma.

 Coal tar was one of the first chemical substances proven to cause cancer from occupational exposure, during research in 1775 on the cause of chimney sweeps' carcinoma.
 Modern studies have shown that working with coal tar pitch, such as during the paving of roads or when working on roofs, increases the risk of cancer.

 The International Agency for Research on Cancer lists coal tars as Group 1 carcinogens, meaning they directly cause cancer.
 The U.S. Department of Health and Human Services lists coal tars as known human carcinogens.

-In response to public health concerns regarding the carcinogenicity of PAHs some municipalities, such as the city of Milwaukee, have banned the use of common coal tar-based road and driveway sealants citing concerns of elevated PAH content in groundwater.
+In response to public health concerns regarding the carcinogenicity of PAHs some municipalities, such as the city of Milwaukee, have banned the use of common coal tar-based road and driveway sealants, citing concerns of elevated PAH content in groundwater.